 Champions of Justice Gala Benefiting Veterans

-Harry M. Reasoner, of Vinson & Elkins LLP, serves as chair of the Texas Access to Justice Commission.
+Harriet E. Miers, of Locke Lord LLP, serves as chair of the Texas Access to Justice Commission.

 Texas Legal Aid

-Approximately 5.6 million Texans qualify for civil legal aid, but only 10 percent of the legal needs are actually met due to inadequate funding resources.
-Since its inception in 2001, the Texas Access to Justice Commission has steadily championed efforts to increase financial and pro bono resources to improve access to civil justice for vulnerable Texans.
-Legal aid organizations help more than 150,000 Texas families each year.
+More than 5.4 million Texans qualify for civil legal aid but only 10 percent of the legal needs are actually met due to inadequate funding resources.
+Legal aid organizations help more than 100,000 Texas families each year.